PortCallOptimisation/port-call-event-format/manuals/manual_convert_schedule_to_events.md

 Vessel name: Name of the vessel which the visit is about <br />
 IMO: IMO number of the vessel (ENI and MMSI are also supported) <br />
 Berth: The berth the vessel will visit <br />
-Timestamps: The CSS keeps 2 timestamps for a visit to a berth: Arrival Berth  and Departure Berth.<br />
+Timestamps: The Carrier Schedule System keeps 2 timestamps for a visit to a berth: Arrival Berth  and Departure Berth.<br />
 Additionally each timestamp is marked as an estimate until it is confirmed by an operator to have happend.<br />

 ## Sending events